 Under normal circumstances, the answer is yes, and you can draft a New Jersey Eviction Notice (more specifically called a Notice to Pay Rent or Quit) to kick off the process.
 That said, as a result of the COVID-19 pandemic, there are several limitations and special protections in place for tenants.
-Although the ban on eviction imposed by the CDC comes to an end on July 31, the state and municipal governments in New Jersey have the authority to maintain their own guidelines for evictions.
+Although the ban on eviction was blocked by the Supreme Court at the federal level, the state and municipal governments in New Jersey have the authority to maintain their own guidelines for evictions.
 Check out the most recent guidelines for your state or talk to a lawyer, if you are still uncertain.

 Unlike many other states, New Jersey doesn't require you to provide notice to the tenant if you plan to evict them for nonpayment of rent.
 You can go straight to filing with the court.
 That said, it may still be in your best interest to try to work with the tenant and avoid the time and cost of going to court.